 9. Hardware costs

 You have to connect to the internet through something.
 That means a PC, at the very least.
 Depending on the requirements, you may need to pour a little more money into it than the average laptop, so there are fewer performance laptops.

 You do not want to constantly clear cache on the computer or deal with screen-related problems just because you were too cheap and purchased a lackluster device.
 You also have the usual office supplies costs of paper, ink cartridges, pens, and the like.
 A decent laptop costs between $600 and $700

 Many eCommerce companies start with just one employee… one who also happens to be their own employer.
 In the case where you’re working alone, employee costs can be kept pretty low.
 Once you start expanding your business, doing technical hiring, your costs grow accordingly.

-Travel costs, salary, and liability insurance are the basic ones, but others are likely to pop up.
+Travel costs, salary, and liability insurance are basic, but others are likely to pop up.